đź‘‹ Now accepting new clients at Golden Collective in Golden, BC. Book Online

 Also, micro-expressions are facial expressions that pass too quickly for a casual observer to notice.
 They usually come and go in less than a half second, but they portray the same feelings as a longer-lasting expression.
 A micro-expression often occurs if someone feels uncertain or is trying to conceal something.

-SFL therapy and its impact on mimic muscles
+Face massage and its impact on mimic muscles

 The manual therapy techniques gently manipulate the skin, muscles, and tissues, promoting relaxation and circulation.
 This technique helps to: